timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter B-Computation of Taxable Income/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS/PART VI-ITEMIZED DEDUCTIONS FOR INDIVIDUALS AND CORPORATIONS.md

       * (ii) shall be a net operating loss carryover to each of the 20 taxable years following the taxable year of the loss.

+  * #### (D) Special rule for losses arising in 2018, 2019, and 2020
+    * #### (i) In general
+      * In the case of any net operating loss arising in a taxable year beginning after December 31, 2017, and before January 1, 2021—

+        * (I) such loss shall be a net operating loss carryback to each of the 5 taxable years preceding the taxable year of such loss, and

+        * (II) subparagraphs (B) and (C)(i) shall not apply.

+    * #### (ii) Special rules for REITs
+      * For purposes of this subparagraph—

+      * #### (I) In general
+        * A net operating loss for a REIT year shall not be a net operating loss carryback to any taxable year preceding the taxable year of such loss.

+      * #### (II) Special rule
+        * In the case of any net operating loss for a taxable year which is not a REIT year, such loss shall not be carried to any preceding taxable year which is a REIT year.

+      * #### (III) REIT year
+        * For purposes of this subparagraph, the term "REIT year" means any taxable year for which the provisions of part II of subchapter M (relating to real estate investment trusts) apply to the taxpayer.

+    * #### (iii) Special rule for life insurance companies
+      * In the case of a life insurance company, if a net operating loss is carried pursuant to clause (i)(I) to a life insurance company taxable year beginning before January 1, 2018, such net operating loss carryback shall be treated in the same manner as an operations loss carryback (within the meaning of section 810 as in effect before its repeal) of such company to such taxable year.

+    * #### (iv) Rule relating to carrybacks to years to which section 965 applies
+      * If a net operating loss of a taxpayer is carried pursuant to clause (i)(I) to any taxable year in which an amount is includible in gross income by reason of section 965(a), the taxpayer shall be treated as having made the election under section 965(n) with respect to each such taxable year.

+    * #### (v) Special rules for elections under paragraph (3)
+      * #### (I) Special election to exclude section 965 years
+        * If the 5-year carryback period under clause (i)(I) with respect to any net operating loss of a taxpayer includes 1 or more taxable years in which an amount is includible in gross income by reason of section 965(a), the taxpayer may, in lieu of the election otherwise available under paragraph (3), elect under such paragraph to exclude all such taxable years from such carryback period.

+      * #### (II) Time of elections
+        * An election under paragraph (3) (including an election described in subclause (I)) with respect to a net operating loss arising in a taxable year beginning in 2018 or 2019 shall be made by the due date (including extensions of time) for filing the taxpayer's return for the first taxable year ending after the date of the enactment of this subparagraph.

 * #### (2) Amount of carrybacks and carryovers
   * The entire amount of the net operating loss for any taxable year (hereinafter in this section referred to as the "loss year") shall be carried to the earliest of the taxable years to which (by reason of paragraph (1)) such loss may be carried.
 The portion of such loss which shall be carried to each of the other taxable years shall be the excess, if any, of the amount of such loss over the sum of the taxable income for each of the prior taxable years to which such loss may be carried.
 For purposes of the preceding sentence, the taxable income for any such prior taxable year shall—